Today's Monday • 25 mins read

 18. Apply virtue to every situation

-This is the central axis of Stoicism, and Stoics live and die by this principle: Virtue.
+This is the central axis of Stoicism, and Stoics live every day by this principle: Virtue.

 A Stoic is nothing if not a person of virtue.
 They believe that one’s true earnings in life are what one gets through integrity and virtue.